-By any measure, Ivey has proved his poker mettle.
+By any measure, Phil Ivey has proved his poker mettle.
 Tournament success?
-The five WSOP bracelets.
+10 WSOP bracelets.
 Six World Poker Tour final tables.
 Wins at the Monte Carlo Millions, the Bellagio, the Commerce Casino in Los Angeles, the Triton Super High Roller Series, the Aussie Millions, etc, etc, etc.

 Cash-game resume?
-Consistent wins in the "Big Game," the $4,000/$8,000 table at the Bellagio - to some, the pinnacle of poker cachet - where he butts heads regularly with Doyle Brunson, Chip Reese, Chau Giang, Jennifer Harman, Barry Greenstein and Ted Forrest, not to mention some of the game's brightest young stars.
+Consistent wins in the "Big Game," the $4,000/$8,000 table at the Bellagio - to some, the pinnacle of poker cachet - where he butted heads regularly with Doyle Brunson, Chip Reese, Chau Giang, Jennifer Harman, Barry Greenstein and Ted Forrest, not to mention some of the game's brightest young stars.

 Not big enough?
 How about serving as clean-up hitter for "The Corporation" - a collection of the absolute best high-stakes poker players in the world - in their latest match-up with billionaire banker Andy Beal, and reportedly taking him for over $16 million?

-In a sport notoriously void of consensus and rife with backdoor excuses (can't compare cash games to tournaments, old to new, Omaha to Hold'em, fat guys to little guys, etc.), Ivey's status as one of the best all-around poker players, past, present and future, is as close as it gets.
+In a sport notoriously void of consensus and rife with backdoor excuses (can't compare cash games to tournaments, old to new, Omaha to Hold'em), Ivey's status as one of the best all-around poker players, past, present and future, is as close as it gets.